simeononsecurity/simeononsecurity.ch/content/articles/the-ultimate-guide-to-network-certifications/index.en.md

 | Average annual salary of CISSP certified professionals | $116,573 |
 | Percentage of CISSP certified professionals in senior or executive-level positions | 70% |

-Achieving the CISSP certification opens up a wide range of career opportunities, including roles such as **security consultant**, **security analyst**, **security architect**, and **security manager**.
+Achieving the CISSP certification opens up many career opportunities, including roles such as **security consultant**, **security analyst**, **security architect**, and **security manager**.

 > **Tip**: To prepare for the CISSP exam, make sure to thoroughly review the official CISSP study guide and practice with sample questions.
-Additionally, staying updated with the latest cybersecurity trends and best practices is crucial for success in this field.
+Also, staying updated with the latest cybersecurity trends and best practices is crucial for success in this field.

 ### Juniper Networks Certified Internet Associate (JNCIA)